rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-With that configuration you get a user's name via his profile, +user.profile.name+, but it could be handy to still be able to access such attribute directly:
+With that configuration you get a user's name via his profile, `user.profile.name`, but it could be handy to still be able to access such attribute directly:

 ```ruby
 class User < ActiveRecord::Base